-Emergency Medical Services shall be available twenty-four (24) hours per day, seven (7) days per week.
-Coverage of emergency medical services shall not be subject to prior authorization by the managed care organization but may include a requirement that notice be given to the MCC of use of out-of-plan emergency services.
-However, such notice requirements shall provide at least a 24-hour time frame after the emergency for notice to be given to the MCC.
+Emergency medical services shall be available twenty-four (24) hours per day, seven (7) days per week.
+Coverage of emergency medical services shall not be subject to prior authorization by the MCC but may include a requirement that notice be given to the MCC of use of out-of-plan emergency services.
+However, such requirements shall provide at least a twenty-four (24) hour time frame after the emergency for notice to be given to the MCC.